 To be guided by and in conversation with place.
 To come to terms with the original history of the areas at intersections of water and land.
 Where we are on Turtle Island.
 Then to practice a mindset of reciprocity with the waterways and their many living spiritual beings, a group of artists has been meeting at key sites in Kingston and the Rideau Lakes watershed to focus on land-based artistic practices and to witness the land from the perspective of First Nations and the clan animals, to hear the stories from the legacy of cultural inter-relation spanning 1,000’s of years on these waterways.

-This summer (2023), artists Michelle Bunton, Sebastian De Line, Sadiqa de Meijer, Shelby Lisk, JP Longboat (lead artist), Marney McDiarmid, Andrei Pora and Clelia Scala close their circle, ending three years of seasonally timed activities with three public, site-based events.
-These take place at the Queen’s University Biological Station (QUBS), No.9 Gardens and Arbour Ridge Park, Kingston.
+This summer (2023), the artists and partners close their circle, ending three years of seasonally timed activities with public, site-based events.
+These take place at No.9 Gardens and Arbour Ridge Park, Kingston.

 WITH THE LAND: CLOUD 9 ECO-ART EXHIBITION